Why Bad UX Is a Nightmare For Online Businesses

 UX stands for User Experience, which refers to the overall experience that a user has while interacting with a product, service, or system.
 It encompasses a broad range of factors, including the user’s perceptions, emotions, preferences, and satisfaction during and after the interaction.

 UX is about designing products that are delightful to use.
-It’s about putting the user at the center of the design process and ensuring that their needs and expectations are met at every touchpoint.
+It’s about putting the user at the center of the design process and also ensuring that their needs and expectations are met at every touchpoint.

 You May Also Like: How To Speed Up Your Website